Did you know that over 40 million Americans say they regularly observe birds?

 Birds Help Reduce Stress

 The University of Exeter studied the relationship between the number of birds in a neighborhood and the mental health of people living there.
-They found that areas with more birds were associated with people that had lower stress levels.
+They found that areas with more birds were associated with people who had lower stress levels.

 A Bird Cage Encourages Engagement

-For those in memory-care units, it can be challenging to cultivate meaningful engagement.
-Tudor Heights Senior Community experimented with a bird cage to remedy this.
 Staff immediately saw residents gathering and discussing birds’ movements and species.
 They also showed a desire to learn more about their new feathered friends.

 Social interaction can be difficult for people with Alzheimer’s and other types of dementia.
 Tudor Heights discovered that a bird cage gives them mental stimulation, a place to gather, and a topic for discussion.
-The end result was an engaging experience with new, meaningful conversations.
+The result was an engaging experience with new, meaningful conversations.

-Diminish Disruptive Behaviors with a Bird Cage
+Diminish Disruptive Behaviors

 Disruptive behaviors are common in persons living with severe memory loss.
-In 2013, the Health Professions Press released a program called, “Bird Tales”, which sought to improve the lives of dementia patients through the healing power of birds.
+In 2013, the Health Professions Press released a program called, “Bird Tales”, to improve the lives of dementia patients through the healing power of birds.

 Hearing and Seeing Birds Improves Mental Wellbeing